zshn25/monodepth2/README.md

 * Dataset changes
   - [x] Load other datasets such as Cityscapes.
   - [x] Load KITTI Depth instead of Velodyne if available.
-  - [x] Loads ground truth depth at the same resolution as the input and can be changed using `--height` and `--width` options.
-  - [x] Densify sparse depth using [Sparse Depth Completion](https://github.com/wvangansbeke/Sparse-Depth-Completion) -
+  - [x] Densify sparse depth using [Sparse Depth Completion](https://github.com/wvangansbeke/Sparse-Depth-Completion)

 * Network architecture changes
   - Joint architecture for the following networks